kobble-ios/kobble-data/README.md

 ### Kobble can be used for a variety of purposes
 With Kobble, you can easily create content for a variety of purposes.
 You can keep all your data in Kobble such as study notes, projects, internet research, reports, and presentations.
+You can even stream archived books and view them in your Kobble environment.
 Kobble also helps you increase your productivity as you browse the internet collecting information for your research projects.
 You can also keep images, videos and all other project related links and notes all together in one place.
-You can even stream archived books and view them in your Kobble environment.
+Drag and drop makes all your multi-tasking so quick and easy.

 ### Kobble allows you to organize the way you want to
 The Kobble environment allows you to keep your internet links organized just the way you want them.